armory/docs/content/en/docs/installation/guide/install-on-aws.md

 ## Enable Artifacts

-Within Spinnaker, 'artifacts' are consumable references to items that live outside of Spinnaker, such as a file in a git repository or a file in an S3 bucket.
+Within Armory, 'artifacts' are consumable references to items that live outside of Armory, such as a file in a git repository or a file in an S3 bucket.
 The Artifacts feature must be explicitly turned on.

 Enable the "Artifacts" feature and the "http" artifact provider: